YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## [Part 1: Design Keyboard Shape](/design_keyboard_shape)

-Next step:
-decide:
+Next step, decide:
-1. buy new laptop, install Ubuntu, run
+1. buy new laptop, install Ubuntu, play with Clojure
+2. 1st option but use virtual machine
+3. get the 3D model in Fusion 360 and learn it myself
+4. 3rd option but ask a friend to do it.

 ## Part ?: Design Letter and Symbol Layout